saimulhq/photo-gallery/README.md

 This project fetches data by making API calls to {JSON} Placeholder (A free fake API for testing and prototyping).

+You can test the deployed version from Github Pages from the link: http://saimulhq.github.io/photo-gallery/

 ## Steps for running the project

 In the project directory, run the following command to install all the dependencies: